LoopKit/loopdocs/docs/nightscout/update_user.md

 Click on the "hamburger" menu - those three horizontal lines in the upper right corner of the main NS display.

+!!! info ""
+    Different sets of documentation call the three horizontal lines in the upper right of the Nightscout display different things such as:

+    * Settings
+    * Hamburger Menu
+    * Drawer Menu

 ![img/example.jpg](img/example.jpg){width="600"}
 {align="center"}